|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 Cathartics may be broken down into several different categories:

-You will generally find the term cathartic or catharsis on an MSDS in reference to:
+You will generally find the term cathartic or catharsis on a Safety Data Sheet in reference to:

 The decision to utilize a cathartic in a poisoning situation should be made by a qualified medical professional only.
 There are other ways of reducing the absorption of toxic materials in the body; see the additional terms at the bottom of this page and Further Reading below.